JasonBlackert/qt/README.md

 SOURCES += main.cpp
 ```

-Then run the following line.
+Then run the following line to setup the Makefile
 `qmake -o Makefile calculator.pro`